RedNoraa/AutoRTI/README.md

 ### 3. Configure the HTML Page

-1. Open the `HTML` file in a text editor.
+1. Open the `index.html` file in a text editor.
 2. Around line 437 you will find the following constant:
    ```javascript
    const GOOGLE_SHEETS_WEB_APP_URL = 'https://script.google.com/macros/.../exec';